varnish/Varnish-Book/varnish_book.rst

 The VCL Finite State Machine
 ----------------------------

-- Each request is processed separately.
+- Each request is processed separately
-- Each request is independent from others at any given time.
+- Each request is independent from others at any given time
-- States are related, but isolated.
+- States are related, but isolated
-- ``return(action);`` exits one state and instructs Varnish to proceed to the next state.
+- ``return(action);`` exits one state and instructs Varnish to proceed to the next state
-- Default VCL code is always present, appended below your own VCL.
+- Built-in VCL code is always present, appended below your own VCL

 .. container:: handout